Semantic Programming for Device-Edge-Cloud Continuum

-Listing~\ref{ls:service-meta} illustrates a snippet of a subscription message in JSON-LD format based on the WoT TD ontology~\cite{w3c2023wot}.
+Listing~\ref{ls:service-meta} illustrates a subscription message in JSON-LD format based on the WoT TD ontology~\cite{w3c2023wot}.
 Based on the semantic description provided by the subscribed nodes, the parent node can carry the stream discovery patterns which use a variable in the stream pattern, as shown in line 4 of Listing~\ref{subquery}.
 The variable \textit{?streamURI} then can be matched in other metadata.
 In this example, it is used to link with the sensors that generated this stream.
 Recursively, the subscription process can propagate the stream information upstream hierarchically, and vice versa, the discovery process can be recursively delegated to downstream nodes via sub-queries in CQELS-QL as a simple text message.

 To form a swarm, it would require each \node~to operate as an autonomous agent which can collaborate with other peers to execute a distributed processing pipeline specified in CQELS-RL.
 An autonomous \node~can dynamically join a network of existing peers by subscribing itself to an existing node in the network, called a parent node, and it then notifies the parent node about the query service and streaming service it can provide to the network.
 These services can be semantically described by using vocabularies provided by VoCaLS~\cite{DBLP:conf/semweb/TommasiniSDBAPV18}.
-For instance, VoCaLS allows describing the URIs of the streams and their related metadata (e.g. sensors that generated the streams), which are used in the query patterns of the query in the above example~\ref{ls:service-meta}.
 Hence, a subscription can be done by sending a RDF-based message via Websocket or DDS in ROS2.

 To this end, when an autonomous \node~joins a network, it makes itself and its connected nodes discoverable and queryable to other nodes of the network.
 Moreover, each node can share its processing resources by executing a CQELS-QL query on it.
-This will help us treat the query similar to query a \swarm~as a query to a sensor network.
+This will help us treat a CQELS-QL query over \swarm~as a query to a sensor network.
 Note that network telemetry such as network failure, status and mirrored traffic streams, can be modeled as semantic streams to seamlessly integrate them into the control flow of a \swarm.